 - The latest data from the PA Department of Education (PDE) reports that in 2017-18, Charter School payments were more than $1.8 billion, with $519 million of that total paid by districts for tuition to Cyber Charter schools demonstrating the popularity of these school choice options.

-- The PA Department of Education reports shows that the total K-12 educational expenditures were $28.3 billion for Pennsylvania in 2016, with $4billion of this total provided by the state.
+- The PA Department of Education reports show that the total K-12 educational expenditures were $28.3 billion for Pennsylvania in 2016, with $4 billion of this total provided by the state.

 - Pennsylvania ranks 6th among all 50 states in total K-12 spending.

-- All PA Charter Schools combined receive 4% of all money spent by school districts.
-Approximately ½ of all Charter Schools are in the Philadelphia School district.
+- All PA Charter Schools combined receive 6.4% of all money spent by school districts.
+Approximately ½ of all Charter Schools are in the Philadelphia School District.
 Thus, school districts outside of Philadelphia spend significantly less than 6.4% on Charter Schools.